httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   - User agent detection requires an external device database
   - User agent detection is not cache friendly

 A popular alternative strategy is to use HTTP cookies ({{RFC6265}}) to communicate some information about the user agent.
-However, this approach is also not cache friendly, bound by same origin policy, and imposes additional client-side latency by requiring JavaScript execution to create and manage HTTP cookies.
+However, this approach is also not cache friendly, bound by same origin policy, and often imposes additional client-side latency by requiring JavaScript execution to create and manage HTTP cookies.

 This document defines a set of new request header fields that allow user agent to perform proactive content negotiation (Section 3.4.1 of {{RFC7231}}) by indicating device and agent specific preferences, through a mechanism similar to the Accept header field which is used to indicate preferred response formats.